blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 For this purposes Rignts Requests MAY be embedded as 'Claims' in [JWTs (FRC7519)](https://datatracker.ietf.org/doc/html/rfc7519).

+### Decentralized Identity of Data Subject

+The Systems are only able to provide control to Data Subjects if they can identify them.
+On the other hand, there is no cetnral authority to manage Data Subject identity globally.

+Therefore, we use a set of atributes to uniquely indenitfy one Data Subject.
+One and the same Data Subject can have multiple such identities.

-### Globaly Unique Data Subject IDs
+#### Globaly Unique Data Subject Identities

 The identifyers used to refer to Data Subjects MUST be globaly unique.
-One Data Subject ID corresponds to one Data Subject.
-One Data Subject can have several Data Subject IDs.
+One Data Subject identity corresponds to one Data Subject.
+One Data Subject can have several Data Subject Identity.

 When refering to a Data Subject, Systems MUST use both of the following atributes:
 - `dsid` - Data Subject ID